JetBrains/compose-multiplatform/FEATURES.md

 ### Limitations

-Following limitations apply to Milestone 1 (M1) release.
+Following limitations apply to Milestone 3 (M3) release.

-  * Only macOS 10.15 or later is supported
   * Only 64-bit Windows is supported
   * Only JDK 11 or later is supported due to the memory management scheme used in Skia bindings
+  * Some Linux distributions require additional packages to be instaled, see [this issue](https://github.com/JetBrains/compose-jb/issues/273) for more information

 [comment]: <> (__SUPPORTED_GRADLE_VERSIONS__)